75lb/object-get/README.md

 <a name="module_object-tools.exists"></a>
 ###exists(object, query)
-returns true if the key/value pairs in `b` also exist identically in `a`
+returns true if the key/value pairs in `query` also exist identically in `object`.
+Also supports RegExp values in `query`.
+If the `query` property begins with `!` then test is negated.

 - object `Object` the object to examine